EngD studentships in Composites Manufacture

 Ad hoc positions are often available for experimental and modelling research on aerospace composites in collaboration with companies including Airbus, Westland, GE Aviation, Vestas and Rolls-Royce.
 We are keen to hear from exceptional candidates with proposed research topics when specific projects are not listed on this webpage.
 All proposed projects should be sent to us by email with an accompanying CV.

 Studentships may be available to suitably qualified UK and in some cases EU citizens.
 Bursaries may be considerably enhanced by industrial topups depending on the project, and candidates qualifications and experience.
 In all cases a good honours degree in Engineering, Physics, Chemistry, Materials, Mathematics or a related discipline is required.
-Post-Doctoral Research Assistantships are also available for candidates with relevant experience.
+Visit the University of Bristol's postgraduate section for information on postgraduate fees and funding.